Probing Saturon-like Limits in QCD Systems: results and discussions

 Following the above framework, the numerical results are presented in Fig. \ref{fig:results}.
 This includes both analytical and numerical solutions obtained with fixed and running coupling, showing the distributions of the gluon occupation number (blue solid lines) and the corresponding thermodynamic entropy (red dashed lines) as functions of $x$.
 For comparison with the coupling strength, we also include the coupling constant curve as a black dotted-dashed line.
 The fixed coupling is set to $\alpha_s = 0.2$, while the running coupling is determined using the one-loop $\beta$-function.

 The parameter choices for all results shown in the figure are specified in the main text and are taken from the corresponding references.
 The four subplots, arranged from left to right and top to bottom, represent respectively: the analytical solution of the BK equation with fixed coupling, the analytical solution with running coupling, the numerical solution with fixed coupling, and the numerical solution with running coupling.
 Each panel displays the resulting gluon occupation number and the associated entropy.
-It is observed that in all cases, even down to $x = 10^{-7}$-well below the kinematic reach of current DIS experiments-neither the entropy nor the gluon occupation number approaches the inverse coupling constant, $1/\alpha_s$.
+It is observed that in all cases, even down to $x = 10^{-7}$---well below the kinematic reach of current DIS experiments---neither the entropy nor the gluon occupation number approaches the inverse coupling constant, $1/\alpha_s$.
+We note that while the figures include trajectories extending to $x \sim 10^{-1}$ to visualize the initialization and continuity of the evolution, our physical conclusions regarding the saturon bound are strictly based on the behavior in the deep small-$x$ region ($x < 10^{-3}$) where the BK formalism is theoretically valid.
 One important reason for this is the presence of approximations in the construction of the entropy, and the omission of higher-order corrections in the evolution equations.

+Regarding the sensitivity to initial conditions, it is well known that the absolute value of the saturation scale $Q_s$ depends on the parameters of the initial distribution at $Y=0$.
+However, a key feature of the BK evolution is the emergence of traveling wave solutions, where the asymptotic velocity of the wavefront is determined by the evolution kernel rather than the initial inputs.
+This implies that while varying the initial conditions might horizontally shift the saturation scale (and consequently the entropy curves), the rate of growth with rapidity is a robust prediction of the theory.
+Therefore, our conclusion that the growth rate is insufficient to reach the saturon limit within the accessible kinematic window remains valid across reasonable variations of the initial parameters.